blogc-template - blogc's template format

 Template iterators are used to iterate over the value of a variable, that is handled as a list.

-The available conditionals are: foreach
+The available conditionals are: foreach.

-iterator is included in the output file when the target
+The content of a foreach iterator is included in the output file when the target

 variable is defined, and is repeated for each item in the list parsed from the variable